ZIGGYDTV/Exile-Guild-Manager/js/to do.md

 https://medium.com/@EclecticCoder/manage-todo-list-in-vscode-beb53774d776

+# code cleanup
+Removing Old Format Support from checkForDiscoveries in worldSystem.js Remove the string format compatibility if you're converting everything to the new chance-based format:

+// REMOVE this entire block:
+if (typeof unlockEntry === 'string') {
+    target = unlockEntry;
+    chance = 1.0;
+} else {
+    target = unlockEntry.target;
+    chance = unlockEntry.chance;
+}

+// REPLACE with just:
+const target = unlockEntry.target;
+const chance = unlockEntry.chance;

+But make sure to convert any remaining string-format unlocks first!
+(I think its done but double check)

 # Improvements
 - Log entries should be combined for single map actions
 - drop rates for gear isnt based on mission type?